YSKoseki/gmmDenoise/README.md

 ## Example

-This is an example of how gmmDenoise works for the filtering of ASVs.
+This is an example of how gmmDenoise works for filtering erroneous ASVs.

 ``` r
 library(gmmDenoise)